kvakvs/beam-wisdoms/docs/source/eli5-efficiency.rst

     (ports behave similar to processes, and own resources in a similar way).
 *   Large binaries >64 bytes are **never** copied, instead they are reference counted and reference is shared between processes.
-This is why you want to GC all processes which touched a large binary periodically, otherwise it may take a long time before the binary is freed.
+This is why you want to GC periodically all processes which have touched a large binary, otherwise it may take a long time before the binary is freed.